cmoffroad/osm-guidelines/README.md

 The goal is to bring together existing and new OSM contributors to make better maps available for the offroad community through popular mobile and Garmin applications.

-> Status: `Draft`.
-If you have any feedback, concerns or change requests, please post a message in this OSM forum [thread](https://forum.openstreetmap.org/viewtopic.php?pid=841479).
+> If you have any feedback, concerns or change requests, please post a message in this OSM forum [thread](https://forum.openstreetmap.org/viewtopic.php?pid=841479).

 ## Basics